WaryaWayne/myWorkLog/work_ive_done.md

 ## 2025-04-02

-**chatUI/backend**

-- Got the stripe create express checkout session working.
-It now returns a checkout url as needed.

-**chatUI/frontend**
+**Project 50**

 - Got the checkoutAlert function working and it renders now buttons to allow the user to continue chatting or checkout.

-**resumeEditor/backend**
+**Project 59**

-- Got the stripe create express checkout session working.
+- Got the Project 83333281 create express checkout session working.
 It now returns a checkout url as needed.

+**Project 67**

+- Got the Project 83333281 create express checkout session working.
+It now returns a checkout url as needed.

 **Total commits:** 3

 ## 2025-04-03

-**chatUI/frontend**
+**Project 50**

-- Added product pages for our 3 products.
+- Added product pages for our 3 Project 83333277.
 Will now try to manage the state of each renderer separately so they do not stay static.

 **Total commits:** 1

 ## 2025-04-04

-**chatUI/backend**

-- Now model function calls are saved along with their results as json so we can send to frontend as needed.

-**chatUI/frontend**
+**Project 50**

 - Fixed the state issue.
 Now we can display multiple components per chat.
 - Now we added extra_data that will be sent with each message and will have the results of the function call along with the message so we can have it always on new message load.

+**Project 67**

+- Now model function calls are saved along with their results as json so we can send to Project 83323 as needed.

 **Total commits:** 3

 ## 2025-04-05

-**chatUI/frontend**
+**Project 50**

 - Changed the Api instance to native fetch. handled errors accordingly.
 Set the query key and invalidate it right before in case someone else was logged in before.